ares-emulator/ares/bezel/koko-aio/docs-ng.md

         Embolden bright pixels near dark ones using a warpsharp like algorithm.
         This is a cheap way to emulate phosphor glowing.
         The Y parameter will also allow scanlines to be higher.
-        It will also help (if coupled with) FXAA to stay sharp.
+        It will also help (if coupled with) antialiasing to stay sharp.

     Warped Dynamics:
         Change the amount of warpsharp applied based on the contrast between